 - Create a content marketing campaign.
 This is perhaps one of the strongest social media strategies you can have.
 The key is to deliver content versus blatant marketing.
 It’s not about asking for business.
 It’s about delivering value.
 Do it right and the business follows.

 - Use YouTube.
 Create videos that deliver value with solutions to commonly asked questions.
 I once bought a ping pong table and had difficulty setting it up.
 All I had to do was put the model number of the table in the YouTube search box and up came a video that helped me put together the table.
-It was like the customer service rep was standing over my shoulder telling me exactly what to do.
+It was like the live chat solution rep was standing over my shoulder telling me exactly what to do.
 Customer will leave comments under your videos, so be sure to interact with them there as well.